itSubeDibesh/JourneyJournal/README.md

 1. The ability to allow integration with other apps and hardware, such as social media and the camera.

 **Note 📓:** There is no associated logo or house style for this app yet so you have free reign over the appearance, but pay particular attention to Material Design.

+## **TODO**

+1. Receive data from other apps using intent filters and show it on Add Journey Page.
+1. Add a map to the journal entry and updated screen.
+1. Add swipe to delete, update and share functionality.
+1. Implement Share image with other apps.
+Although, text is shared but better if image is also shared.
+1. Implement SignUp and Login with Twitter and Google.